If you create a Scala 3 source code file named Hello.scala:

 - Optimizers and analyzers can use it for deep code analysis and advanced code generation.

-In a related note, Scala 2.13.5 has a TASTy reader, and the Scala 3 compiler can also read the 2.13 “Pickle” format.
-The Compatibility Reference in the Scala 3 Migration Guide summarizes the benefits of this cross-compiling capability:
+In a related note, Scala 2.13.6 has a TASTy reader, and the Scala 3 compiler can also read the 2.13 “Pickle” format.
+The Classpath Compatibility Page in the Scala 3 Migration Guide explains the benefits of this cross-compiling capability.

 In summary, Tasty is a high-level interchange format for Scala 3, and .tasty files contain a complete representation of your source code, leading to the benefits outlined in the previous section.